 Bournemouth manager Eddie Howe praised his side after a "brave" performance against Liverpool in the FA Cup.

-Howe's side were beaten 2-0 by the Reds in the fourth round.
+Howe's side were in the fourth round.

 However, Bournemouth - who were playing in League One last season - caused their opponents problems throughout.